Attention-based Quantum Tomography

-Here, we propose ``Attention-based Quantum Tomography'' (AQT) by adapting the attention-based Transformer architecture, a generative neural network model recently developed for natural language processing tasks~\cite{Vaswani2017}, for the task of quantum state tomography.
+The Attention-based Quantum Tomography (AQT) adapts the Transformer architecture, a generative neural network model recently developed for natural language processing tasks~\cite{Vaswani2017}, for the task of quantum state tomography.
 We begin by giving an intuition behind the Transformer and the rationale for its suitability for the tomography task.
-We then demonstrate that AQT outperforms a previous RNN-based approach by an order-of-magnitude reduction in the sample complexity of the reconstruction procedure.
+We then demonstrate that AQT outperforms a previous RNN-based approach by a significant reduction in the sample complexity of the reconstruction procedure.
 We also simulate a simple faulty-qubit model and demonstrate the promise of AQT in the task of mixed-state reconstruction.
 Next, we deploy AQT on experimental data from IBMQ's quantum computer, showing strong qualitative agreement with MLE.
-Finally, we explore scalability by reconstructing a quantum state with a system size that exceeds the reach of the tomographic tools offered publicly by IBMQ.
+Finally, we demonstrate reconstruction of a density matrix with a system size that exceeds the reach of the tomographic tools offered publicly by IBMQ. \footnote{The implementation of AQT as well as all data used for this work are available at the public repository \url{https://github.com/KimGroup/AQT.}}